namtoki/English/phrases/work.md

 >   However, I'm feeling a bit uncertain about whether Voice Clarity is actually feasible,

-> so I'm thinking we should start following up on this.
+> so I've just started following up on this.

-## 段取りする (set up to do)
+## 段取りする (set things up)
 > Specifically,
-> We're `set`ting things `up to` pass along some Airoha documentation to Mimi
+> We're `setting things up` to pass along some Airoha documentation to Mimi
-> so they can check whether they have all the necessary technical components and report back to us.
+> so they can check whether Airoha SDK has all the necessary technical components and report back to us.

 >   At the same time,
 >   we're going to deepen our understanding of Airoha's Audio Processing flow and source code architecture on our end,